jonas-header

 Looking at the “here and now”: What does a typical day in consulting look like?

-There is no typical consulting day, however when we’re working with a client, we’re generally split up into project teams with their own areas of responsibility.
-I feel like I’m still learning the most through interaction and collaboration with our clients and by developing our more interns, consultants and project managers as well as our great training curriculum.
+There is no typical consulting day, however when we're working with a client, we're generally split up into project teams with their own areas of responsibility.
+I feel like I'm still learning the most through interaction and collaboration with our clients and by developing our interns, consultants and project leaders as well as our great training curriculum.

 Meet more members of our team